 Monika drove Chris and Richard, followed by the two girls.
 They were heading into Mitte.
 Monika said that there was a bar that was only open on Fridays and was a good place to hang out.

 As Richard had expected of Berlin, it was no ordinary bar.
-Again, no sign from the street, except the inordinate amount of people coming and going, or just standing around, drinking.
+Again, no sign from the street, except the inordinate amount of people coming and going, or just standing around, clutching beer bottles.

 The bar was another improvised wooden counter in an adjoining low building, half-derelict, half the windows broken.